Pakshing/web_blocker/README.md

 # web_blocker
 This is a web blocker written in python.
-Only MAC.OS is accessable to this program.
+Only MAC.OS is accessible to this program.

 This program will access your root file "hosts" and add the url of the distractive websites to it.
 All browsers will not able to access the website after this program executed.